EmeraldSlash/Stacking/README.md

     Eval = function(CameraBlock, DeltaTime)
       -- Let's only apply this block at strength based on math.sin() of current time.
       CameraBlock.Strength = (math.sin(tick()) + 1) / 2

+      -- You can ignore this, it is relevant to Blends's B_CFrame function below.
+      --CameraBlock.Blendables[CameraStacker.B_CFrame] = CFrame.new(1, 1, 1)
+      --CameraBlock.UserData.ShakeDirection = CFrame.new(1, 1, 1)

       -- Indicate when the block is done. local IsFinished = not CameraBlock.Active